cybercongress/cybercongress/site/content/post/game-of-links.md

 There are several ways to get tokens and several tools that you can use:

 - **Gifts**.
 There are 100 TEULs allocated as a gift to the Cosmos, Ethereum and Urbit communities.
-This is 42.9% of the `euler-5` Genesis supply.
+This is 42.9% of the `euler-5` Genesis supply (which is equivalent to the supply of `euler-6`).
 You can check your balance using the [cyber.page](https://cyber.page).
 Simply add your address to the cyber.page app to [check your balance](https://github.com/cybercongress/congress/blob/master/ecosystem/Cyber%20Homestead%20doc.md#cyberpage).

 The gifting rules are defined in the [whitepaper](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ).
 The gifting mechanism is implemented in the [launch kit](https://github.com/cybercongress/launch-kit) repo.

 - **Faucets**.
-We want to test the production of the auction app during `euler-5` and this is a great opportunity for creating a faucet based on this app.
+We want to test the production of the auction app during GoL and this is a great opportunity for creating a faucet based on this app.
 You can obtain GoL tokens and claim EUL tokens to participate in the game.
 We expect a low price valuation for GOL, so you can fill your stake with Szhabos (1 millionth of an ETH) and uAtoms (1 millionth of an ATOM).

 - **Takeoff round**.
 You can get tokens if you will participate in the takeoff donation round.
 There are 100 TEULs allocated to the participants during GoL.
 Those will be distributed at the end of the takeoff donation round and account for 42.9% of the Genesis supply.
 Therefore, their valuation should be much hotter towards the end.